-The Sub-Fund may invest up to 100% of its net assets in China A-Shares issued by companies incorporated in the PRC via Stock Connect.
+The Sub-Fund may invest up to 20% of its net assets in China A-Shares issued by companies incorporated in the PRC via Stock Connect.
 The Sub-Fund may therefore be subject to PRC risks, including but not limited to, geographical concentration risk, risk of change in PRC political, social or economic policy, liquidity and volatility risk, RMB currency risk and risks relating to PRC taxation.
-The Sub-Fund is also subject to specific risks applicable to investing via Stock Connect such as potential quota limitations, suspension in trading, price fluctuations in China A-Shares when in particular Stock Connect is not trading but PRC market is open, and operational risk.
-The risks associated to investments in A-Shares are detailed in Part III, Chapter "II.
-Risks linked to the investment universe: detailed description".
+The Sub-Fund is also subject to specific risks applicable to investing via Stock Connect such as quota limitations, suspension in trading, price fluctuations in China A-Shares when in particular Stock Connect is not trading but PRC market is open, and operational risk.
+Stock Connect is relatively new, hence some regulations are untested and subject to change, which may adversely affect the Sub-Fund.
+The risks associated to investments in A-Shares are detailed in Part III, Chapter II: "Risks linked to the investment universe: detailed description".

-With a view to achieving the investment objectives, the Sub-Fund may also use derivative financial instruments including, but not limited to the following:
+With a view to achieving the investment objectives, the Sub-Fund may also use derivative financial instruments including, but not limited to, the following:

-- Futures on transferable securities or money market instruments,
+- options and futures on transferable securities or money market instruments

+- index futures and options

-- Index and currency futures,
+- interest rate swaps, futures and options

+- performance swaps

+- credit default swaps

-- Forward currency contracts.
+- forward currency contracts and currency options.

-The risks linked to this use of derivative financial instruments for investment purposes are described in Part III, Chapter "II.
-Risks linked to the investment universe: detailed description".
+The risks linked to this use of derivative financial instruments for purposes other than hedging are described in the prospectus, Part III, Chapter II "Risks linked to the investment universe: detailed description".